wyjhxq/AptaBlocks/README.md

-# Detailed information is in Readme.txt
+# Detailed information is in ReadMe.txt